-We also introduce the pro-\'etale topology on $k^{\ind\rat}$ following \cite{BS13}.
+We also introduce the pro-\'etale topology on $k^{\ind\rat}$.
+The pro-\'etale topology for schemes is introduced in \cite{BS15}.
+We throughout use the affine variant of the pro-\'etale site \cite[Def.\ 4.2.1, Rmk.\ 4.2.5]{BS15}, which behaves simpler for limit arguments.
 Note that any $k$-algebra \'etale over an ind-rational $k$-algebra is ind-rational \cite[Prop.\ 2.1.2]{Suz13}.
-Hence if $k' \in k^{\ind\rat}$ and $R$ is a perfect $k'$-algebra, then $R$ is ind-\'etale over $k'$ if and only if $R \cong \dirlim_{\lambda} k_{\lambda}'$ for some filtered direct system $\{k_{\lambda}'\}$ of ind-rational $k$-algebras \'etale over $k'$.
-In particular, such an $R$ is ind-rational.
+Hence if $k' \in k^{\ind\rat}$ and $R$ is a perfect $k'$-algebra, then $R$ is ind-\'etale (\cite[Def.\ 2.2.1.5]{BS15}) over $k'$ if and only if $R \cong \dirlim_{\lambda} k_{\lambda}'$ for some filtered direct system $\{k_{\lambda}'\}$ of \'etale $k'$-algebras ind-rational over $k$.
+In particular, such an $R$ itself is ind-rational over $k$.
 Therefore we can introduce the pro-\'etale topology on the category $k^{\ind\rat}$.
-That is, a covering of an ind-rational $k$-algebra $k'$ is a finite family $\{k'_{i}\}$ of ind-\'etale ind-rational $k'$-algebras such that $\prod k'_{i}$ is faithfully flat over $k'$.
+That is, a covering of an ind-rational $k$-algebra $k'$ is a finite family $\{k'_{i}\}$ of ind-\'etale $k'$-algebras such that $\prod k'_{i}$ is faithfully flat over $k'$.
 We call the resulting site the \emph{ind-rational pro-\'etale site} and denote it by $\Spec k^{\ind\rat}_{\pro\et}$.